afollestad/ulfberht/README.md

 ### Singletons

 There's a `@Singleton` annotation that can be used to mark `@Binds` and `@Provides` methods.
-When it's used, a module will hold the same instance of the provided object until the module is destroyed.
+When it's used, a module in a specific component will hold the same instance of the provided object until the module is destroyed. *If you were to use the same module in two different components, `ComponentA` and `ComponentB`, each component would have a separate singleton instance of what you're providing.
+They wouldn't share between each other.*

 ```kotlin
 @Module